kleidinc/iced_paper/README.md

 # The Why

 This paper is written (mostly for myself) to centralize all knowledge about iced.rs in one place.
+But since it could be useful for other developers I am sharing it.
-Iced is an amazing tool, and it deserves high-quality and complete learning resource to empower more engineers to master it.
+Iced is an amazing tool, and it deserves more learning resource to empower more engineers to master it.
+This is work in progres.
+This paper is more hands-on.

-Although the classic counter, todo and other examples are good as a showcase, they are far from good enough to really harness the Iced Rust power.
+Although the classic counter, todo and other examples are good as a showcase, they are far from enough to really harness the Iced Rust power.

 Developing a desktop application, which at the same time can be served on the web, is a very powerful and useful proposition.